LikeAshraful/docker-test/README.md

 ### Dive into Docker, Laravel, and PostgreSQL: Your Learning Repository

 Welcome to your repository for learning Docker with Laravel and PostgreSQL!
 In this comprehensive guide, we will take you on a journey through the world of containerization, web development with Laravel, and database management with PostgreSQL.
+Feel free to fork this repository, experiment with the code, and adapt it to your own projects.
+Learning these technologies will empower you to build robust web applications with ease and efficiency.

 ## Deployment